A practical guide to HubSpot Breeze Agent inputs and outputs

 The setup: Telling the agent what to do

-Getting a Breeze Agent running isn't a one-click affair.
-You have to spend some time in HubSpot's workflow or agent studio giving it clear instructions.
-These "prompts" tell the agent its goals, what tone to use, and when to pass a task to a human.
-For instance, you could tell the Customer Agent to handle all password reset questions but to immediately escalate anything with the word "refund."
-The interface is user-friendly, but writing good prompts that account for every possible scenario is a skill that takes time and tweaking to get right.
+Getting a Breeze Agent running is a straightforward process within HubSpot's workflow or agent studio.
+You provide clear instructions that tell the agent its goals, what tone to use, and when to pass a task to a human.
+For instance, you could tell the Customer Agent to handle all password reset questions but to escalate specific complex requests.
+The interface is user-friendly, and refining your prompts over time helps you achieve exactly the results you want.

 The HubSpot Workflows interface, where users configure the Breeze Agent inputs and outputs.::